-Episcopalian and Baptist are two of the largest branches of the Christian faith in America, though churches belonging to each tradition can be found around the world as well.
+Episcopalian and Baptist are two of the largest branches of the Christian faith in America, though churches belonging to each tradition can also be found around the world.
 Many people know that “Episcopal” and “Baptist” are names of denominations and churches, but they aren’t sure what the differences are between them.

 The Episcopalian Church, with roots in the Anglican communion, is halfway between Catholic and Protestant in theology and practice.
 The Baptist tradition is firmly entrenched in Protestantism.
-Though the denominations have similarities, like belief in the Trinity, they also have important differences as well.
+Though the denominations have similarities, like belief in the Trinity, they also have significant differences.

-What do there terms “Episcopalian” and “Baptist” mean?
+What do the terms “Episcopalian” and “Baptist” mean?
 Why did both traditions have unique experiences in America in particular?
-Do they believe the same when it comes to the Bible, Jesus Christ, the Holy Spirit, and the end times?
+Do they believe the same regarding the Bible, Jesus Christ, the Holy Spirit, and the end times?
 Keep reading to learn the answers to these questions and others.

 Episcopalian and Baptist Comparison

 |Name||From the Greek word for “overseer” and the Latin word for “bishop,” the term refers to a form of church government that locates ecclesiastical authority in the office of bishop as opposed to the papacy or congregational membership.
 The term also describes the largest tradition in the Anglican communion in America.||The word “Baptist” comes from the practice of “Believer’s Baptism,” which is the conviction that only professing Christians should be baptized, not infants.
 The Baptist tradition, however, has other values and emphases in addition to Believer’s Baptism.|